 - Have lab tests done as advised by your doctor

-- Have images taken of your bodily structures, such as an ultrasound,CT scan, or MRI scan
+- Have imaging tests such as an ultrasound,CT scan, or MRI scan

-- Have the electrical activity and health of your heart checked with an EKG
+- Have the electrical activity and health of your heart checked with an ECG

 - Arrange for a ride home from the hospital.

 - Talk to your doctor if you take any medications, herbs, or supplements.

 - You may need to stop taking some medications up to 1 week before the procedure.

 - Avoid eating after midnight the night before your procedure.